ParaCoToUl/noarr-pipelines/docs/core-principles.md

 ## Scheduling

-In the code snippets above you learned how to define hubs and compute nodes.
+In the code snippets above we learned how to define hubs and compute nodes.
 The last thing that remains is adding a scheduler and letting it run the pipeline to completion:

 ```cpp
 noarr::pipelines::SimpleScheduler scheduler;